 Wired guitar system uses cable connection to the amplifier in order to improve the sound effects, and boost up the audio you transmit via your guitar.
 A real problem here is to find cables made of top-quality materials, which is not always easy.
 You should consider these factors when doing it:

 Those who used the poor-quality cables know that they tend to produce a really annoying buzzing sound, which is happening because those cables have really bad outside shelling.
-This doesn’t happen with the high-quality cables because they have better protection of electrical interference for their conductors.
+This doesn’t happen with the high-quality cables because they have better protection from electrical interference for their conductors.
 Next, capacitance refers to the cable’s capacity to store an electric charge.
 Shorter cables will perform better with musical instruments.
 The longer the cable is, the harder it is for it to keep the best performance.

 Last, but not least, the material used for connectors is also important.
 For instance, connectors with the gold plating can perform better because their connectivity will be on a higher level than usual.
 These three factors combined to make a good cable for best-wired guitar systems, which can sometimes be quite annoying to find.